HungLe2511/PySpark-for-Beginner/README.md

 In the above example, filter(df.num > 1) is a `transformation`, which doesn't immediately execute but creates a lazy computation plan.
 When show() is called, Spark performs all necessary transformations to produce the result and display it.
 Therefore, show() is considered an `action`.

-###  II, cluster, worker node, driver node, executor, partition
+###  II, cluster, worker node, driver node, executor, partition, task, stage

 Spark is known for its strength in being able to operate in parallel, how will they calculate, how is the data divided to calculate in parallel?